 Because these are designed for small cats and smaller animals, the blades are not tough enough to handle large adult cats, so you will need to buy a new pair when your cat gets bigger, but they are a good introduction for your kitten and you.

 5. Resco Original Cat Nail Clippers

-Resco Original Cat Nail Clippers look more like shears or secateurs and utilize a guillotine-style cutting method, rather than the scissor clippers previously featured in the list.
-Made from solid steel, they are very durable, and the blades can be replaced, which means that you won’t have to keep buying a new set of clippers whenever the blades get dull.
-This style of clipper is used by professional groomers because it allows them to cut straight, precise lines, and their design means that cutting can be done quickly and easily.
+Resco Original Cat Nail Clippers look more like shears or secateurs and utilize a guillotine-style cutting method rather than the scissor clippers previously featured in the list.
+Made from solid steel, they are very durable, and the blades can be replaced, so you won’t have to keep buying a new set of clippers whenever the blades get dull.
+Professional groomers use this style of clipper because it allows them to cut straight, precise lines, and their design means that cutting can be done quickly and easily.

 Some cats simply don’t like having clippers near their claws.
 Whether they have had a bad clipping experience in the past or they naturally dislike the look of sharp scissor-type blades, it can make trimming a real challenge.
 In these cases, or if your cat is very trusting, an electric claw grinder offers quick and accurate claw maintenance.

 The Patpet Steel Grit Dog & Cat Nail Grinder is, essentially, a small grinder.
 It includes three grinding wheel heads that are rated for use on large, medium, and small pets.
 It is quieter than a lot of other electric options, too, and it can be recharged easily via the provided USB cable.
 It also offers a choice of two speeds: 17,000 RPM and 8,000 RPM.
 In most cases, cat owners will combine the small animal grinder with the 17,000 RPM setting.